Illinois Compiled Statutes

 reprimand, or take other disciplinary or non-disciplinary action as the Department deems proper, including fines not to exceed $10,000 for each violation, with regard to any license issued under the provisions of this Act, for any one or combination

 (1) Intentional material misstatement in furnishing

 information to the Department or any other State agency or in furnishing information to an insurance company with respect to a claim on behalf of a licensee or patient.

 (2) Conviction of or entry of a plea of guilty or

-nolo contendere to any crime that is a felony under the laws of the United States or any state or territory thereof or a misdemeanor of which an essential element is dishonesty or that is directly related to the practice of the profession of nursing home administration.
+nolo contendere, finding of guilt, jury verdict, or entry of judgment or sentencing, including, but not limited to, convictions, preceding sentences of supervision, conditional discharge, or first offender probation, under the laws of any jurisdiction of the United States that is (i) a felony or (ii) a misdemeanor, an essential element of which is dishonesty or that is directly related to the practice of the profession of nursing home administration.